TongtongFANG/TongtongFANG.github.io/index.md

 ## About Me

-I am a Ph.D. student supervised by Prof. Masashi Sugiyama at the University of Tokyo.
+I am a Ph.D. student in Machine Learning supervised by Prof. Masashi Sugiyama at the University of Tokyo.

-I am currently working on transfer learning, particularly, using importance weighting for distribution shift problems.
+I am currently working on transfer learning, especially using importance weighting for distribution shift problems.

 ## Research Interests

-- **Transfer Learning:** importance weighting, domain adaptation
+- **Transfer Learning:** importance weighting, domain adaptation, representation learning
-- **Representation learning**

 ## News